DimitrieStoica/anotherstoic.github.io/aws/dynamoDB.md

 - supports documents and key-value data structures
 - supports event-driven programming and fine-grained access control
 - partition key & / || sort key (if used both sort key needs to be unique)

+## Read/Write Consistency ##
+- 3 facilities -> write to 2 facilities and async to the 3rd one
+- eventual consistent
+- strongly consistent - more expensive - read from the master facility
+- transactional = ACID consistency - example: insert data at the same time in multiple tables

 ## DynamoDb Drawbacks ##
 - eventually consistent - does not follow ACID properties
 - no flexible query language - queries via API calls ( Managing Tables/ Reading Data/ Modifying Data)